mjaschen/brouter-routingdata-builder/README.md

 This Docker image allows to build the routing data files (`.rd5`) for BRouter.

+## Requirements

+At least 250 GiB of free disk space is required to build the routing data for the whole world.

+At least 8 GiB of RAM is required to build the routing data for the whole world, at least 16 GiB is recommended.

 ## Building Routing Data

 Building the routing data for the first time consists of four steps: